The International Field Schools of Underwater Archaeology - San Vito 2019

-The San Vito lo Capo International Field Schools of Underwater Archaeology will be taking place between the 3rd till the 16th of September.
+The San Vito lo Capo International Field Schools will take place between the 10th and the 23rd of June and between the 2nd and the 22nd of September.

 The school is part of the San Vito lo Capo Underwater Project, which is currently working on the mapping of the archaeological material deposited on the seabed of San Vito’s bay.
 A number of sites and shipwrecks dating to Roman, late antique, and medieval periods have been identified in the area in the last few years.